The OHTN is pleased to announce the results of its first HIV Endgame Funding Program competition!

 Optimizing Outcomes at Critical Points in the Cascade of HIV Care in Ontario

-Lawrence’s research seeks to fill knowledge gaps at critical points of the HIV care continuum with a focus on populations most affected by HIV.
+Lawrence’s program seeks to fill knowledge gaps at critical points of the HIV care continuum with a focus on populations most affected by HIV.
 A mixed-methods study involving an overview of systematic reviews and interviews with health workers and people living with HIV will help mobilize evidence of effective, pragmatic interventions that enhance initiation of treatment, adherence to medication, and retention in care.
 A cross-sectional analytical study of administrative databases from the Institute for Clinical Evaluative Sciences, the Ontario HIV Treatment Network Cohort Study and Public Health Ontario will be conducted to explore the compliance, outcomes, cost-effectiveness, and socio-demographics of drug resistance testing in people starting HIV treatment.

 OHTN Student Leaders